What are Bedsores?

 Legal Negligence Claims and Bed Sores

 If you see bed sores on a nursing home patient, be sure to keep a record including times, dates and photographs.
 Bedsores are usually a sign of nursing home negligence or neglect by nursing home employees due to a breached duty of care.
-A claim of nursing home abuse would mean that the nursing home had intent to cause harm.
+A claim of nursing home abuse would mean that the nursing home had the intent to cause harm.

 Bed Sore Stages and Legal Action